 Training intensity and how to measure it can often seem like an obscure concept that can only really be done by professional athletes and sports scientists.
 Questions such as “what is the lactic threshold” – appear to be unnecessarily complicated and not worth worrying about during your endurance training journey.
 However, they’re actually far simpler, than their complex names suggest and play a vital role in ensuring that you make the most out of your training plan.

-In this article, we’re going to examine training zones in endurance sports – what they are, how you can measure them, and what they mean, before also looking at how you can implement your knowledge of them into your training schedule.
+In this article, we’re going to examine training zones in endurance sports.
+What they are, how you can measure them, and what they mean?
+We will also take a look at how you can implement your knowledge of them into your training schedule.

 This is the fifth in our series of articles on our training philosophy, check out the others here –